Panasonic TZ100 vs Sony A6500

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in January 2016).

-Advantages of the Sony Alpha A6500:
+Reasons to prefer the Sony Alpha A6500:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.